 Between 10th and 11th Avenues lies Bella Abzug Park, Hudson Yards’ central green space.
 Stroll along and enjoy the lawns, fountain, café, wooden benches, planting beds and playground while gazing up at the neighborhood’s sky-high architecture.

-to a new station at 34th Street between 10th and 11th Avenues.
-The new station opened on September 13, 2015.
-Aside from the 7, you can find the 1, 2, 3, A, C, E, B, D, F, M, N, Q, R or W at Pennsylvania Station, just a ten-minute walk from most of the residential buildings in the neighborhood.
+to a new station at 34th Street between 10th and 11th Avenue.
+Aside from the 7, you can find the 1, 2, 3, A, C, E, B, D, F, M, N,

 Multiple bus lines also serve the neighborhood, including the M11, M12 and M34-SBS.